 So while our ascendant sign is the image we project out into the world, and one we’re most comfortable with inhabiting, the descendant sign is the opposite — meaning traits we don’t feel as comfortable with, and in fact, don’t really wish to embody.

 As an example, I have a Leo ascendant.
 That means more than anything in life, I wish to be truly seen by others and make others feel the same way.
-I project my feelings onto just about anyone in my path, and I’m a fan of grand gestures to make people feel loved.
+I lead with my emotions, sometimes projecting my feelings onto those in my path, and I’m a fan of grand gestures to make people feel loved.

 The polar opposite of Leo on the zodiac wheel is Aquarius.
 And while I love me a quirky air sign, they’re most often considered to be aloof.
 Big ideas are their jam, but big feelings make them uncomfortable.
 Especially public displays of those feelings.

 And here’s where things start to get interesting.
 You might be asking, “why on earth would I want a partner who embodies the traits I don’t particularly like.”
 And the short answer is you don’t — not consciously.

 Whether or not we like to believe it, we have all of those energies from our descendant signs within us.
 They’re just the parts of ourselves that we repress and deny.
 They’re the traits that, when we’re feeling off-balance, we project onto others, and maybe even pick fights that we don’t really understand.
 They make up a part of our shadow.